1165048017/ExampleDump/README.md

 # ExampleDump

 **I UPLOADED ALL WRITTEN ARTILCES TO THE WIKI.
-IT IS RECOMMENDED THAT YOU USE THOSE OVER THE PDFS AS THEY CAN BE EDITTED FIXED AS TIME GOES ON (IF NEED BE):** http://wiki.roblox.com/index.php?title=User:EgoMoose/Articles
+IT IS RECOMMENDED THAT YOU USE THOSE OVER THE PDFS AS THEY CAN BE EDITTED AND FIXED AS TIME GOES ON (IF NEED BE):** http://wiki.roblox.com/index.php?title=User:EgoMoose/Articles

 Where I put examples for any videos/articles I make.
 I think these are in the order I made them, but one or two might be swapped with each other.
 As long as you do the prerequisites though you'll be fine so just pick what interests you.